-A simple recipe for Fregola with Corn, Zucchini and Basil, sprinkled with pecorino.
+A simple recipe for Fregola Sarda with corn, zucchini, and basil sprinkled with pecorino.
 A simple and easy Italian-inspired meal that comes together in 30 minutes.

 I’d love to introduce you to my new favorite pasta, Fregola Sarda!
-My friend Alan (from the Rocket Market in Spokane) first shared this with me and I’ve been a fan ever since.
+My friend Alan (from the Rocket Market in Spokane) first shared this type of pasta with me, and I’ve been a fan of it ever since.

 What is Fregola?